 If you’d like to learn more, I’d highly recommend you check out two reputable sources that’ve been instrumental in my Ketogenic Diet journey.

 To be clear, Keto is not some diet-of-the-month trend.
 It doesn’t require you to buy special products that only be bought from a specific company.
 Rather, the Ketogenic diet (or lifestyle) is about returning the body to what Dr. Ken Barry calls an “ancestrally appropriate diet” that involves a steady and balanced diet of meats and vegetables.
 Long ago before grains and carbs became globally commercialized, people typically ate meats and vegetables as opposed to a high carbohydrate and sugar diet.
 Eliminating or at the very least reducing your processed carb intake and sugars will dramatically change your life for the better (This article from Proper Good offers additional information on sugar intake while on keto).
 As the saying goes, “you are what you eat”.
 After experiencing the benefits of Ketosis, I appreciate just how literal this statement is.

-For the last 3 months [updated: it's now been nearly 3 years], I've been on a relatively strict Keto diet allowing myself up to 20 grams of carbs/day.
+For the last 3 months [updated: it’s now been nearly 4 years], I’ve been on a relatively strict Keto diet allowing myself up to 20 grams of carbs/day.
 I admit to exceeding this limit a number of times, but I’d always remain in Keto which is ultimately what matters most.
 When it comes to keto, you are either in ketosis or not.
 Some people mistakenly believe they’re doing keto when in fact their lifestyle is more of a low carb / high fat diet.
 To test for Ketosis, I use urine strips and they’ve worked extremely well.

 In short, I cut out all processed grains (rice, pasta, bread) and sugars (fruit juice, fruit, honey, etc).
 My meals typically involved bacon, eggs, lots of cheese, meats, fish and fair amount of salad and broccoli.
 Strange as it may sound to the non-Keto person, I would regularly melt a bowl of mozzarella and Parmesan cheese, drench it in olive oil, add some bacon bits and crushed ground pepper, and enjoy an incredibly good-tasting snack.